Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 ## Do homeowners tend to spend more or less time on social media compared to non-homeowners?

-As we keep going further into our consumers information we can now develop a stronger understanding of how we can advertise our app most successfully based off of age, platform, income, and debt.
+As we keep going further into our consumer information, we can now develop a stronger understanding of how we can advertise our app most successfully based off of age, platform, income, and debt.
 Understanding this information will allow a more tailored experience that will reach the right audiences and create a more personalized bond with those who are witnessing said advertisement.

 To further on with our marketing endeavor, asking questions in regard to a homeowner status would be most beneficial as we can calculate not only how much time homeowners spend on social media, but if they spend it more or less than those without one.
 Additionally, knowing homeowner statistics regarding our consumers will allow us to introduce features such as locating mortgage rates and payment information for those who are both in the midst of paying their mortgage and those who are saving for a home.

-In the section below we will see create a query that averages out the time spent on platforms by homeowners as well as non-homeowners, additionally we will show the expanded view for each platform.
+In the section below we will see create a query that averages out the time spent on platforms by homeowners as well as non-homeowners, additionally, we will show the expanded view for each platform.

-## The average time spent on platforms by homeowners vs non-homeowners
+## The average time spent on platforms by homeowners vs. non-homeowners

 [In]